 September 2015 - The criminal gangs that live off ransomware infections are targeting Small Medium Business (SMB) instead of consumers, a new Trend Micro Analysis shows.
 The reason SMB is being targeted is that they generally do not have the same defenses in place of large enterprise, but are able to afford a 500 to 700 dollar payment to get access to their files back.

-October 2015 - A new ransomware strain spreads using remote desktop and terminal services attacks.
-The ransomware is called LowLevel04and encrypts data using RSA-2048 encryption, the ransom is double from what is the normal $500 and demands four Bitcoin.
+October 2015 - A new strain called LowLevel04 spreads using remote desktop and terminal services attacks.
+It encrypts data using RSA-2048 encryption and the ransom is double from what is the normal $500, demanding four Bitcoin.
 Specifically nasty is how it gets installed: brute force attacks on machines that have Remote Desktop or Terminal Services installed and have weak passwords.

 October 2015 - The nation’s top law enforcement agency is warning companies that they may not be able to get their data back from cyber criminals who use Cryptolocker, Cryptowall and other malware without paying a ransom.
 “The ransomware is that good,” said Joseph Bonavolonta, the Assistant Special Agent in Charge of the FBI’s CYBER and Counterintelligence Program in its Boston office.
 “To be honest, we often advise people just to pay the ransom.”